 - Update and target your resume and cover letter for every internship application

 - Meet with an Industry Specialist to learn more about being a competitive candidate in your field of interest

 - Consider options through your personal and professional network

 Pro Tip: Look for an internship that offers you substantial experience.
 Determine how this experience will benefit your education and career goals.
 Ask how closely you will work with top professionals in the field.
 Ask what types of orientation, ongoing training, and periodic reviews will be scheduled.
 Finally, design an educational objective that links your classroom learning to your work on the job.

 How do I contact my faculty advisor or division?

 Are scholarships available?

-Yes!
-Are you taking an internship for graded academic credit in the fall or spring?
-If so, you may be eligible for a $500 scholarship!
+If you are enrolled in an internship course for graded credit, you may be eligible for a scholarship.
 Learn more about Internship Scholarships.